 - up to $750 in fines9

-Furthermore, a conviction for being an unlicensed realtor could cause the Colorado Real Estate Commission to permanently bar the person from ever having a real estate license in the future.
+Furthermore, a conviction for being an unlicensed realtor could cause the Colorado Real Estate Commission to permanently bar you from ever having a real estate license in the future.

 6. Other professional licenses in Colorado